ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables
+		- is a scalar variable of type Int32 that holds the number of variables

 	*
 		- radius

-		- is a scalar of type double, that holds the trust-region radius, :math:`\Delta`, used. radius must be strictly positive
+		- is a scalar of type T that holds the trust-region radius, $\Delta$, used. radius must be strictly positive

 	*
 		- f

-		- is a scalar of type double, that holds the constant term :math:`f` of the objective function.
+		- is a scalar of type T that holds the constant term $f$ of the objective function.

 	*
 		- c

-		- is a one-dimensional array of size n and type double, that holds the linear term :math:`c` of the objective function.
-The j-th component of c, j = 0, ... , n-1, contains :math:`c_j`.
+		- is a one-dimensional array of size n and type T that holds the linear term $c$ of the objective function.
+The j-th component of c, j = 0, ... , n-1, contains $c_j$.

 	*
 		- H_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix :math:`H` in any of the available storage schemes.
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the values :math:`x` of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.
+		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
+The j-th component of x, j = 0, ... , n-1, contains $x_j$.

 	*
 		- M_ne

-		- is a scalar variable of type int, that holds the number of entries in the scaling matrix :math:`M` if it not the identity matrix.
+		- is a scalar variable of type Int32 that holds the number of entries in the scaling matrix $M$ if it not the identity matrix.

 	*
 		- M_val

-		- is a one-dimensional array of size M_ne and type double, that holds the values of the entries of the scaling matrix :math:`M`, if it is not the identity matrix, in any of the available storage schemes.
+		- is a one-dimensional array of size M_ne and type T that holds the values of the entries of the scaling matrix $M$, if it is not the identity matrix, in any of the available storage schemes.
 If M_val is NULL, M will be taken to be the identity matrix.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general linear constraints, if any. m must be non-negative.
+		- is a scalar variable of type Int32 that holds the number of general linear constraints, if any. m must be non-negative.

 	*
 		- A_ne

-		- is a scalar variable of type int, that holds the number of entries in the constraint Jacobian matrix :math:`A` if used.
+		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$ if used.
 A_ne must be non-negative.

 	*
 		- A_val

-		- is a one-dimensional array of size A_ne and type double, that holds the values of the entries of the constraint Jacobian matrix :math:`A`, if used, in any of the available storage schemes.
+		- is a one-dimensional array of size A_ne and type T that holds the values of the entries of the constraint Jacobian matrix $A$, if used, in any of the available storage schemes.
 If A_val is NULL, no constraints will be enforced.

 	*
 		- y

-		- is a one-dimensional array of size m and type double, that holds the values :math:`y` of the Lagrange multipliers for the equality constraints :math:`A x = 0` if used.
-The i-th component of y, i = 0, ... , m-1, contains :math:`y_i`.
+		- is a one-dimensional array of size m and type T that holds the values $y$ of the Lagrange multipliers for the equality constraints $A x = 0$ if used.
+The i-th component of y, i = 0, ... , m-1, contains $y_i$.

 .. index:: pair: function; trs_information
 .. _doxid-galahad__trs_8h_1a3dda24010e564e2d6536cc7ea518451e: